New Mexico Standard 1 Year Residential Lease Agreement Template 1 pdf New Mexico Residential Lease Agreement Template

 Required Disclosure Forms

-2. Truth in Renting Notice – Must disclose the following information in a font of 12-point or higher: “NOTICE: Michigan law establishes rights and obligations for parties to rental agreements.
+2. Truth in Renting Notice – Must disclose the following information in a 12-point or higher font: “NOTICE: Michigan law establishes rights and obligations for parties to rental agreements.
 This agreement is required to comply with the Truth in Renting Act.
 If you have a question about the interpretation or legality of a provision of this agreement, you may want to seek assistance from a lawyer or other qualified person.”

 5. Security Deposit Notice – The name and location of where the deposit is held must be disclosed to the Tenant within 14 days of the lease start date.